 Animations, tips and tools

 The Discipline Wheel (below) is one of the teaching tools you’ll be working with in this course.
+You’ll also find animations and videos to illustrate and explain key ideas.

 We use the Discipline Wheel to decide which disciplines (subjects) we can use to investigate a question.
 In this example, the question is, “Why did the Titanic sink?”
 Find out more soon!